Difference Between Agonist and Antagonist

 ApplicationUsed in treatment to cure people of drug addiction.It is also used in anti-drug addiction therapy.

-EffectIt always assists in stimulating the receptors.It usually blocks the reception.
+EffectIt always assists in stimulating the receptors.It blocks the reception.

-DrawbacksThe body could develop tolerance, thereby the efficacy of the drug gets reduced.Could deteriorate the person’s improvement if the correct dosage is not given at the right time.
+DrawbacksThe body could develop tolerance; thereby, the drug’s efficacy gets reduced.It could deteriorate the person’s improvement if the correct dosage is not given at the right time.

 What is Agonist?

-Agonists are those chemicals which attach firmly to the target receptor and stimulates in inducing a natural response.
+Agonists are chemicals that attach firmly to the target receptor and stimulate a natural response.
 It binds to the desired receptor and activates it.
-This activation can be done either by neurotransmitters or hormones as in the case of endogenous agonists.
+This activation can be done either by neurotransmitters or hormones, as in the case of endogenous agonists.

-If it is triggered with the help of drugs, then it is termed as exogenous agonists.
-Based on the activation and the level of the extent they create; agonists are classified under various categories.
+If triggered with the help of drugs, it is termed an exogenous agonist.
+Based on the activation and the level of the extent they create, agonists are classified under various categories.

-If the level of activation occurs naturally in the body, it is termed as endogenous agonists.
-Paracetamol is an example for irreversible agonist that attaches permanently to the receptor and produces the chemical reaction.
+If the activation level occurs naturally in the body, it is an endogenous agonist.
+Paracetamol is an example of an irreversible agonist that attaches permanently to the receptor and produces a chemical reaction.

-There are certain chemically created agonists called super agonists which produces a greater effect than the natural agonist.
-Certain agonist which works only on a unique receptor is called as selective agonists.
-Buspirone is a good example of the above-mentioned category.
+Certain chemically created agonists, called super agonists, produce a greater effect than the natural agonist.
+Certain agonist which works only on a unique receptor is called selective agonists.
+Buspirone is a good example of the category mentioned above.

-Agonists are used in anti-drug addiction therapy to help people to come out of the vicious cycle of drugs.
-Agonists work by triggering the reception of opiate.
-Therefore, it helps people to stop cravings and alleviates it.
+Agonists are used in anti-drug addiction therapy to help people escape the vicious cycle of drugs.
+Agonists work by triggering the reception of opiates.
+Therefore, it helps people to stop cravings and alleviates them.

 Half maximal effective concentration (EC50) is the index to measure the potency of agonist drugs.
 The lower the EC50 value, the stronger its effect would be.
 This also means the lower concentration of the drug induces the maximum response for an agonist whose EC50 value is extremely low.